zmq-phy/zmq-phy.github.io/_pages/about.md

 Hello! 👋 Welcome to my academic website. 😃

-I am Zhiming Qing, currently working as a research assistant in the Laboratory of Information Photonics at the School of Physics, Nanjing University.
+I am Zhiming Qing, a PhD candidate in the School of Physics, Nanjing University, supervised by Prof. [Jianping Ding](https://physics.nju.edu.cn/szdw/qbmd/20240321/i262056.html) and Prof. [Xi-Lin Wang](https://physics.nju.edu.cn/szdw/qbmd/20240321/i262081.html).

 I graduated with a master's degree from the School of Physics at Nanjing University, advised by Prof. [Jianping Ding](https://physics.nju.edu.cn/szdw/qbmd/20240321/i262056.html), and with a bachelor's degree from the School of Electronics and Optical Engineering at Nanjing University of Science and Technology.

-My research interest includes Structured Light Field, Entanglement and its application, Light-Matter Interaction, Information Photonics and Quantum Computation.
+My research interest includes Structured Light Field, Entanglement and its application, Light-Matter Interaction, Information Photonics, and Quantum Computation.

 # 🔥 News